mykelalvis/FT/Traveller/WORKING/Mongoose/Small Craft Catalog.md

 Cargo 39 —
 Total: MCr35.251

-While military forces (both naval and ground- based) use cutters, pinnaces and ship’s boats to deliver cargo, units operating in hostile territories require something a lot tougher that can survive a few knocks.
+While military forces (both naval and ground-based) use cutters, pinnaces and ship’s boats to deliver cargo, units operating in hostile territories require something a lot tougher that can survive a few knocks.
 Although not desirable, the cargo transport can (in theory) land while under fire and

 has modest weaponry to defend itself.
 However, in practice, it will be well-escorted if an attack